satwikkansal/archives/_posts/2018-12-05-A-small-celebration.md

 excerpt_separator: "<!--more-->"
 ---

 **2023 Update:** I was very proud when I wrote this post, so much so I might have humble-bragged a little too much :p For a long time, I beleived my Python and Writing skills were what led this project to be popular.
 But looking back now, I realise a lot of success of wtfpython can be attributed to me being the first one putting up such a project.
 That's not to discount the effort I put into it at the time, or that I don't know Python (to me it's a language I've been using everyday since 2016), but to acknowledge that the timing was the multiplier that made the project spread so quickly.
-I didn't get this luck again, at least so far :)
+I didn't get this luck again, at least so far :) Anyways, back to the original post.

+---

 Hi there!